isomerpages/moe-sls/_teacher-user-guide/Discover/(1b) Add Existing Components from Resources.md

 <p><u>Note</u>: Only images can be added on a Lesson Cover from Library and Starred Resources.</p>

-<p>The following media files of Lessons and Courses can be added from My Drive,&nbsp;Community Gallery,&nbsp;MOE Library, and Starred Resources.</p>
+<p>The following media files of Lessons and Courses can be added from My Drive, Community Gallery, MOE Library, and Starred Resources.</p>

 <ul>
   <li>Images</li>